warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 To remove the API key,
 send an HTTP `PUT` request to the same `_security` API endpoint you used to [create the API key](#creating-api-keys).
-Provide an updated list of the user names that have access permission.
+Provide an updated list of the usernames that have access permission.
 The updated list should _omit_ the API key.